amitmehta709/project_userservice/README.md

 ### Author

-*API developed for user management with OAuth 2.0 authentication and role-based access control.*
+*API developed for user management with OAuth 2.0 authentication, role-based access control using JWT tokens, and database management using Spring Hibernate with Flyway migrations.*